mhellwig/bjgm/README.md

 ## References

-Documents that helped me figure this out:
+Documents/people that helped me figure this out:

 * a page at [archlinux wiki][]
 * this [blog article][], where somebody does something similar, but as a